-Last month, we started chronicling the journey of Dallas’ water from the beginning.
-We saw the reservoirs where all Dallas’ water originates, the facilities that make it safe to drink, and even the faucets in your house.
-Now, we’ve reached the end of the journey.
-Where does your water end up after you flush it down the drain?
-How does it get there?
+In a previous blog, we chronicled the journey of Dallas’ water from its origin at the treatment plant.
+We saw the reservoirs where all Dallas’ water originates, the facilities that make it safe to drink, and explained how it gets to the faucets in your house.
+Now, we’ve reached part two of the journey.
+Where does sink water go and where does sewer water go?
+Your Dallas punctual plumber has answers.

-“Wastewater” is any water that’s been used.
+“Wastewater” is any water that you’ve used.
 You flush wastewater down a drain, either in a sink, a tub or shower, or toilet.
-Drains work by using simple gravity.
+Drains simply work by using gravity.
 When you push down the sink plunger, the drain sucks water through the opening into the appliance drain line.

 As the water falls straight down the vertical appliance line, it gathers speed and velocity.
 That speed allows it to move past the p-trap and into your home’s drainpipes.

-A P-trap is the “P”-shaped curve beneath a drain and near the end of the drainline.
-The P-trap keeps wastewater, sewage backflow, and sewer gases from flowing back up through your pipes and into your home.
+A P-trap is the “P”-shaped curve beneath a drain and near the end of the drain line.
+The P-trap keeps wastewater, sewage backflow, and sewer gases from coming back up through your pipes and into your home.
 It works because when water comes down from the drain, it’s moving fast enough to push up past the P-trap’s sudden curve. once it gets over the P-trap’s hump, gravity keeps it sliding down the pipe and into the drainpipes.

 Backflow and gases, on the other hand, can’t generate enough speed coming back up from the pipes to make it past the P-trap’s curve.
 Consequently, the P-trap “traps” the water, keeping it from rising high enough to stink up your home.